FALKLAND ISLANDS, SOUTH GEORGIA & ANTARCTICA

 The British administration at Grytviken, a former Norwegian whaling station, is also worth a visit.
 The famed British explorer Ernest Shackleton died in Grytviken on his second visit, and is buried south of the station.
 The endemic South Georgia pipits and South Georgia pintails may be seen around the buildings.

-AT SEA TOWARDS THE SOUTH SHETLAND ISLANDS.
+AT SEA TOWARDS ANTARCTICA.
 LECTURES AND BIRD WATCHING

 The next days are spent travelling on the South Atlantic Sea's southern waters, crossing the 60th parallel south and from hence on, we are in the Southern Ocean's swells.